Aerijo/autocomplete-latex/README.md

 #### Enable citation completions
 This package supports markdown-like syntax for citations.
 When enabled, typing `@` followed by non-space characters will show completions scraped from the `.bib` file, if it can be located.
 The file path must be given somewhere in the current file for this to work, and the magic comment `% !TEX bib = ...` is supported.

+#### Enable package completions
+An attempt will be made to find all packages installed by TeX Live and present them when inside a `\usepackage{}` command.
+This will only work if the `tlmgr` command is installed, so MikTeX is not supported (yet).

 #### Minimum prefix length
 Determines how long the prefix must be until suggestions will appear.
 Default value is that of `autocomplete-plus`.
 Making it greater will reduce 'noise', but decrease effectiveness (because lessening typing is what this is all about; well, that and reducing typos).